itschip/lazyfivem/README.md

 A simple CUI for running any FiveM server and executing commands.

 ## Install
-Download/clone the repo, and inside `cmd/lazyfivem`, run `go install`.
+Download/clone the repo, and inside `cmd/lazyfivem`, run `go install .`.
 It will install `lazyfivem` to the PATH, and you can run `lazyfivem` in any terminal.

 ## Mappings